A high-order compact finite difference scheme and precise integration method based on modified Hopf-Cole transformation for numerical simulation of n-dimensional Burgers' system: The n-dimensional Hopf-Cole transformation

-With the Development of Hopf-Cole transformation in past decades, Kadalbajoo et al. \cite{Kadalbajoo2006} proposed that the C-N scheme for Eq. (\ref{equ.5}) based on Hopf-Cole transformation.
+With the Development of Hopf-Cole transformation in the past decades, {Kadalbajoo et al. \cite{Kadalbajoo2006} proposed the C-N scheme based on the Hopf-Cole transformation for Eq. (\ref{equ.5}) }.
 They discretized the space twice with C-N scheme and central difference.
-Due to twice spatial dispersion in $\bm{\Phi_x}$ of Eq. (\ref{equ.9}), the numerical solution results in loss of accuracy.
-In 2015, Mukundan et al. \cite{Mukundan2015} present numerical techniques for Burgers' equation, which use backward difference and central difference for $\bm{\Phi_x}$.
-The accuracy of these numerical schemes will decline because of the two discretizations of $\bm{\Phi_x}$.
-We have improved Hopf-Cole transformation, which will only be one dispersed in space.
-Firstly, Eq. (\ref{equ.18}) can be written as
+Due to {the twice spatial dispersions} of {${\phi_x}$} of Eq. (\ref{equ.9}), the numerical solution results were in loss of accuracy.
+In 2015, Mukundan et al. \cite{Mukundan2015} presented numerical techniques for Burgers' equation, which use backward difference and central difference for {${\phi_x}$}.
+The accuracy of these numerical schemes will decline because of the twice discretizations of {${\phi_x}$}.
+We have improved Hopf-Cole transformation, which will only be dispersed once in space. {Hopf-Cole transformation is used again, but the object to be solved this time is the first derivative ${\phi_x}$ of the heat conduction equation.} Firstly, Eq. (\ref{equ.18}) can be written as

-Substituting $\varphi=-\frac{\omega }{\kappa }\ln{{\bm{\Phi_x}}}$ into Eq. (\ref{15})
+Substituting {$\varphi=-2\frac{\omega }{\kappa }\ln{{{\phi_x}}}$} into Eq. (\ref{15})